No angst about college athletes cashing in at 1st NIL summit

 Michigan basketball star Hunter Dickinson said many of the concerns about what NIL will do to college sports comes from a combination of ignorance and fear.

-“You hear a lot about the universities and people in administrations, coaches, they speak negative about it.
-I think it’s just because instead of a college coach earning 10 million, they might have to only get 7 million and actually be able to give it to the players that are allowing them to make the salary that they get,” Dickinson said.
-“Or instead of having $190 million football facility, they get $185 million football facility, which I think will still be pretty good for them.”
+”You hear a lot about the universities and people in administrations, coaches, they speak negative about it.
+I think it’s just because instead of a college coach earning $10 million, they might have to only get $7 million and actually be able to give it to the players that are allowing them to make the salary that they get,” Dickinson said. ”Or instead of having a $190 million football facility, they get a $185 million football facility, which I think will still be pretty good for them.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com